We would love to hear from you!

 Picture this: White tablecloths are illuminated by soft candlelight as you are presented an award winning, thoughtful breakfast dish, such as french toast bread pudding with spiced pears or spicy sausage vegetable quiche.
 In season, the peaches and pears grown on the property grace the table in the elegantly appointed dining room.

 We have a variety of recipes that include some old favorites, as well as some more creative dishes.
-To every extent possible, locally grown foods and products are served…pear butter from on site pear trees, farm fresh eggs from free-range birds, garden fresh fruits and vegetables.
-Do not be surprised if you awaken early and see us returning from the Farmer’s Market (every Saturday) with fresh eggs, fruit, and “just-picked” organic vegetables for your enjoyment!
+To every extent possible, locally grown foods and products are served…pear butter from on site pear trees, farm fresh eggs from free-range chicken (Eloise and her sister hens), garden fresh fruits and vegetables.
+Do not be surprised if you awaken early and see us returning from the Farmer’s Market (every Saturday) with fresh fruit, and “just-picked” organic vegetables for your enjoyment!

 We have a variety of recipes for many special diets, and often have created special breakfasts for: